I want you to join with me to make sure that the Council hears us loud and clear that they must do more for our Koalas.

 Whilst our Councillors might not be proposing to make any changes to the policy the residents of our region have to let them know that this simply isn’t good enough.

-If elected I will adopt a Koala Conservation Strategy and Action Plan.
+If elected I will insist that Council adopt a Koala Conservation Strategy and Action Plan.

 Please find below the details of my proposed policy.